dimajix/flowman/docs/concepts/entities.md

 A relation can serve both as a data source or a data sink, or as both (this is when automatic dependency management comes into play, which is required to determine the correct build order).
 Each relation typically has some important properties like its *schema* (i.e. the columns including name and type), its location (be it a directory in a shared file system or a URL to connect to).
-Of course the available properties depend on the specific *kind* of relation.
+Of course, the available properties depend on the specific *kind* of relation.

 ### Examples
 For example a table in Hive can be specified as follows: